Dooders/Dooders/docs/Energy.md

 ***This page is a work-in-progress***

-Energy is a fundamental object that allows an agent to stay in the simulation.

-In the context of this project, a Dooder's capacity to extract energy from the environment determines how long it can survive.
-Essentially, a Dooder requires energy to engage in movement and other actions.
+In this project, energy is a crucial component that enables an agent to persist within the simulation.
+The Dooder's ability to extract energy from its environment directly impacts its survival.
+Energy is essential to perform various functions, including movement.

-This approach is in line with thermodynamics and how life on Earth started and evolved.
-The second law of thermodynamics dictates that systems tend to gravitate toward equilibrium (also called entropy[^1]) without an external source of energy, leading to their eventual demise.
-Similar to a hurricane gradually losing power until it dissipates entirely.
+This approach is consistent with the principles of thermodynamics, which have played a significant role in the development of life on Earth.
+According to the second law of thermodynamics, systems tend to move towards a state of equilibrium (also known as entropy[^1]) in the absence of an external source of energy, ultimately leading to their demise.
+This process is similar to how a hurricane gradually loses strength until it dissolves entirely.

-In the simulation, Dooders must utilize energy to evade thermal equilibrium, which is akin to a terminal state or death.
+A Dooder must utilize energy to avoid thermal equilibrium, which is a terminal state (i.e., death).

 ## Types of Energy